 I watched an interesting segment on The Kitchen (Food Network Channel) the other day which dealt with what does one do with the left over juices from the pickles (gherkins), pepperdews, jalapenos etc., One of the uses was a brine for the most juiciest Pork Chop.
 Jeff Mauro made a Pickled Pork Schnitzel, which I then made tonight.
 It was superb.
 An instant hit with the family who said they could eat it every day.
-I served with Garlic Mashed Potato with Green Beens and Italian flavoured Baked Beans.
-Sunny uses the juice from the left over jalape?os in mashed potato.
+I served with Garlic Mashed Potato with Green Beans and Italian flavored Baked Beans.
+Sunny uses the juice from the leftover jalapenos in mashed potato.
 I didn’t.

 Pickled Pork Schnitzel

 4 pork chops, on the bone

 1 cup of juice from pickles and pepperdew

 2 eggs, lightly beaten

 ½ cup panko breadcrumbs

 Add juice from leftover pickle and pepperdew jars and leave to brine in the refrigerator overnight.

 Pat dry and season pork chops with salt and pepper.